Environmental guidance for your business in Northern Ireland & Scotland

 This guidance if for householders only.

-It provides information on how to deal with a number of issues that affect householders, from disposal of hazardous materials to dealing with disputes with neighbours.
+It provides information on how to deal with a number of issues that affect householders, from disposal of hazardous materials to dealing with disputes between neighbours.

 How do I reuse/pass on household goods in good condition?